GEPA

 minibatch_size: number of goldens drawn for feedback per iteration.
 Automatically clamped to available data.
 Defaulted to8. - [Optional]

 random_seed: seed for reproducibility.
-Controls the randomness in golden splitting, minibatch sampling, Pareto selection, and tie-breaking.
-Set a fixed value (e.g.,42) to get identical results across runs.
+Controls golden splitting, minibatch sampling, Pareto parent selection, and tie-breaking.
+Set a fixed value (e.g.,42) to get reproducible runs.
 Defaulted totime.time_ns(). - [Optional]

 How Does GEPA Work?